 - tealight candle

-Purchase a glass container, any shape or size.
+First, you need to pick a glass container, any shape or size.

-Personally I LOVE using these rounded globes because they are a good size and look beautiful when they're finished.
+Personally, I LOVE using these rounded globes because they are a good size and look beautiful when they're finished.
 I found these at the Dollar Store.

 That's the beauty of DIY - it's all up to you!